-Pelle Snickars is professor of media and communication studies—a chair directed towards the digital humanities—at Umeå University, Sweden, where he is also affiliated with the digital humanities hub, Humlab.
+Pelle Snickars is professor of digital cultures at Lund University.
 His research is situated at the intersection between media studies, media history and the digital humanities.
-Snickars is currently in charge of one major research projects: Welfare State Analytics.
-Text Mining and Modeling Swedish Politics, Media & Culture, 1945-1989 (Swedish Research Council) and PI of the the EU-funded research project, European History Reloaded: Curation and Appropriation of Digital Audiovisual Heritage (EU JPI Cultural Heritage).
+Snickars is currently in charge of the research projects: Welfare State Analytics.
+Text Mining and Modeling Swedish Politics, Media & Culture, 1945-1989 (Swedish Research Council) and Modern Times 1936 (Riksbankens jubileumsfond).
 Snickars is also the co-ordinator of the national research program, DIGARV—Digitisation and accessibility of cultural heritage (Swedish Research Council).

 Snickars is also the founder of the (mainly Swedish) book series, Mediehistoriskt arkiv in which some 50 titles have appeared during the last 15 years.
 Snickars has published 22 books, the latest being a major study on the media history of cultural heritage, Kulturarvets mediehistoria: Dokumentation och representation 1750–1950.
-At present, Snickars has some 1200 citations on Google Scholar.
-During the vinter 2016/17 Snickars was a visiting professor at the Nordeuropa institut, Humboldt Universität zu Berlin, and during autumn 2015 he was also visiting professor at Södertörn university in Stockholm.
-During the last decade Snickars has secured and received a substantial amount of external research funding, equaling the approximate amount of five million euro.
+At present, Snickars has some 1500 citations on Google Scholar.

 Phone: +46 (0) 73 047 35 18

 Department of Art and Cultural Sciences